rbiegacz/Udacity-CarND/CarND-Vehicle-Detection-master/README.md

 - Histogram of image colors
 - Picture pixels

+Finally, taking into account the accuracy of various models the following model was used to process project videos:
+- Color Space: HSV   , Hog Channel: ALL, Orient: 9, Pix per Cell: 16, Cell per Block: 2: calculation

 ###Histogram of Oriented Gradients (HOG)
 This projected uses Histogram of Oriented Gradients (HOG) to detect objects.